Common Mistakes Home Buyers Make During the Mortgage Process

-1. Starting the home loan process too late
+2. Starting the home loan process too late

-2. Focusing too much on the mortgage rate
+5. Focusing too much on the rate

-Not to mention the fact that mortgage rates generally don’t move much.
+Not to mention the fact that interest rates generally don’t move much.
 The right property comes along rarely enough that overemphasizing rates can cost you — especially now, where home prices continue to rise around the country.

 To put things in perspective, rate increases raise monthly mortgage payments but not as much as home buyers expect.
 A quarter-point change isn’t likely to alter the monthly payment on your mortgage by more than $20-$30, at the most.
 For example: on a $200,000 home with a 30-year mortgage, the expected increase of a quarter of a point translates to paying roughly $30 more per month.

-3. Buying more house than necessary
+6. Buying more house than necessary

 Live within your means, and you'll be better prepared to avoid financial losses.
-If something were to happen and you needed to sell or rent the property quickly — remember, markets change.
-If you bought the largest home in the neighborhood, that might not help when it comes to selling.”
+If something were to happen and you needed to quickly sell or rent the property — remember, markets change.
+If you bought the largest home in the neighborhood, that might not help when it comes to selling.

 Take your time to prepare before committing to a home investment.
-And, always remember you have options in mortgage lenders, properties, realtors, and loan programs.
-When you’re ready to experience the journey toward home ownership, choose to work with a company that has your best interests in mind and is focused on your schedule.
+Always remember you have options.
+Options in mortgage lenders, properties, realtors, and loan programs.
+When you’re ready to experience the journey toward homeownership, choose to work with a company that has your best interests in mind and is focused on your schedule.
 Be sure to ask the right questions before buying a home, and of course, enjoy the experience!